Soyio-id/soy-io-widget/README.md

 - **`signatureAttemptId`**: Identifier of signature attempt obtained when creating the `SignatureAttempt`.
 It must start with `'sa_'`.
 - **`isSandbox`**: Indicates if the widget should operate in sandbox mode, defaulting to `false`.
-- **`forceError`**: Triggers specific errors for testing or debugging.
-Used to simulate failure scenarios.
-Only works in `sandbox` mode.
 - **`onEvent`**: A callback function triggered upon event occurrences, used for capturing and logging event-related data.
 - **`customColor`**: A hex code string that specifies the base color of the interface.

-### Force Error Types

-The `forceError` parameter can simulate the following error conditions:

-- `'facial_validation_error'`: Simulates a failure in the facial video liveness test, indicating the system could not verify the user's live presence.
-- `'unknown_error'`: Generates a generic error, representing an unspecified problem.
-- `'expiration_error'`: Occurs when there is an issue with the identity provider that prevents the validation of one or both documents provided by the user, due to unspecified problems in the validation process.

 ## Auth Request